RaffaeleSgarro/youtrack-installation-guide/README.md

 Installation log: TeamCity
 ==========================

 TeamCity is easier to run.
-You can use the management script in bin/:
+You can use the management script in `bin`:

     bin/teamcity {start|stop}

-TeamCity can be reached at http://localhost:8111
+TeamCity can be reached at `http://localhost:8111`

 TeamCity and YouTrack integration